The Amsterdam Free Library

 Solid oak woodwork is found throughout the building, from the bookshelves, to the doors and stairways, and even into the basement.
 Another distinguishing feature of the building is its arched entryways.
 Even the old radiators are decorative, and still operational.

 The Library is a museum dedicated to its history in many ways.
 Along with the plaques in the vestibule, portraits of the founding fathers, Robb, French, and his son, Charles E. French, grace the walls at the front of the building.
 The French family held the presidency of the library from 1898 through 1964, a real dynasty.
 At the helm from 1965 through 1981 was Edward J. Kelly, who was responsible for the addition of the rear wing 1980.
 Another portrait, of Clementine Mazzone, looks over the reference room.
 She was a dedicated director, serving the library for 32 year before her death in 1986.
 There is a photo of the ground breaking ceremony in 1902, and the original charter is framed and displayed.
 Also on display throughout the Library are several Native American prints from the collection of the late Tom Constantino.
 Numerous sculptures can be found perched atop bookshelves as a tribute to the arts, including Rip Van Winkle on the Mountain, and The Council of War, by famous sculptor John Rogers, whose works were very popular in the late 1800s.
 Also visible atop the shelves are the works of a more contemporary artist who resides in our community, Jonah Jacob.
 His work is recognized world wide as an example of unique form and technique, and he is sometime regarded as a provocateur.
-The black forms he donated are elegantly crafted from common plastic trash can bags.
+The black forms he donated are elegantly crafted from common trash bags.
 In the lobby are photographs of his other works in this genre (material: garbage bags).
 You may have also seen these very same works on television in commercials for Glad bags and plastic wrap, before he filed a cease and desist.
 The library achieved some notariety as a result, which had only benefitted our ability to fundraise.